Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The prospect of war did not escape the Buyers at headquarters, or the buying public.
 Most of the toys sold in the late 1930s were war-related, with tinplate tanks and miniature aeroplanes replacing the spinning tops of happier times.
 The most popular plane of all featured 'The Red Baron' - no-one seemed to care that the flying ace was a legendary German!

-In the final assessment only two Woolworth stores ever encountered invasion - in Jersey and Guernsey, which you can read about in our 1940s War, Austerity and Recovery Gallery, here in the Original Virtual Museum, along with the story of bravery and defiance on the Home Front as part of Woolworth's finest hour.
+In the final assessment only two Woolworth stores ever encountered invasion - in Jersey and Guernsey, which you can read about in our 1940s War, Austerity and Recovery Gallery, here in the Woolworths Museum, along with the story of bravery and defiance on the Home Front as part of Woolworth's finest hour.